jsliang/jira-story-points-helper/README.md

 4. Click **Load unpacked extension…** to pop up a file-selection dialog.

-5. Navigate to this repo directory and select the `dist` folder.
+5. Navigate to this repo directory and select the `build` folder.